MicrosoftDocs/dynamics365smb-docs/business-central/analysis-mode.md

 ### Data area (1)

 The data area is where the rows and columns of the list page query are shown and data is summarized.
-The data area provides a versatile way to control of the layout of columns and a quick way to get a summary of the data.
-For columns that contain numeric values, the sum of all values in the column is shown in a last row, unless you define row groups.
+The data area provides a versatile way to control the layout of columns and a quick way to get a summary of the data.
+For columns that contain numeric values, the sum of all values in the column is shown in the last row, unless you define row groups.
 In this case, the sums appear as a subtotal for the groups.

 ![Shows an overview of a data area on a page in the analysis mode](media/analysis-mode-data-area.png)

-- To move a column, select it and drag it to where they make the most sense in your analysis.
+- To move a column, select it and drag it to where it makes the most sense in your analysis.
 - To sort on a column, select the column header.
-To sort on multiple columns, select and hold <kbd>Shift</kbd> key while selecting the column headers want to sort on.
+To sort on multiple columns, select and hold the <kbd>Shift</kbd> key while selecting the column headers you want to sort on.
 - To access several actions that you can do on columns, right-click the column or hover over it and select the menu icon ![Shows the icon on a column in analysis mode that opens a menu of actions](media/analysis-mode-column-menu-icon.png).
 For example:

   - To pin a column to the data area so that it doesn't move off the screen when you scroll, select ![Shows the icon on a column in analysis mode that opens a menu of actions](media/analysis-mode-column-menu-icon.png) > **Pin column** > **Pin left** the column part.
   - Define data filters directly on the column definition instead of going to the **Analysis Filters** panes.
 You can still peek in on details about related data and for each line, and open the card to learn more about a given entity.
 - Use the data area to interact with the data.
 For columns that contain numeric, summable values, you can get descriptive statistics on a set of fields by marking them.
 The statistics appear in the status bar (2) along the bottom of the page.
-- Export data in Excel or csv format.
+- Export data in Excel or CSV format.
 Right-click on the data area or a selection of cells to export.

 ### Summary bar (2)